Leading the Way in the Development of Precision Medicine in Space and on Earth

 What we do

-Our work encompasses a wide range of areas, focusing on performance, health, and safety in both human spaceflight and athletics.
-We specialize in precision medicine for extreme environments and translate medical knowledge between space and Earth.
-Our expertise includes molecular analytics, clinical decision support, and multiomic analysis with data mining and interpretation.
-We develop biotechnology, engage in rapid prototyping of food, nutrition, and countermeasures, and provide human performance and clinical care services.
+Our work encompasses a wide range of areas, focusing on performance, health, and safety for humans operating in extreme environments, such as spaceflight, athletics, military, and other high performance operations on Earth.
+We specialize in precision medicine for extreme environments and translate biomedical knowledge between space and Earth.
+Our expertise includes targeted molecular analytics, clinical decision support, and multiomic analysis with data mining and interpretation.
+We develop biotechnology and engage in rapid prototyping of metabolic network-focused countermeasures, such as food, nutrition, drug, training, and other human performance-directed services.
 Our innovative projects involve biodigital twin development, artificial intelligence, neurocognitive assessment and countermeasures, as well as remote medicine training and preparation.

 Precision Medicine